vdaular/enso/docs/types/errors.md

 # Errors

 Enso supports two notions of errors.
-One is the standard asynchronous exceptions model, while the other is a theory of 'broken values' that propagate through computations.
+One is the standard exceptions model, while the other is a theory of 'broken values' that propagate through computations.

+> [!WARNING]
 > The actionables for this section are:
 >
 > - Greatly expand on the reasoning and theory behind the two exception models.